-3.3.1 Payment.
-Subject to the provisions of the Warrant and this Warrant Agreement, a Warrant, when countersigned by the Warrant Agent, may be exercised by the registered holder thereof by surrendering it, at the office of the Warrant Agent, or at the office of its successor as Warrant Agent, in the Borough of Manhattan, City and State of New York, with the subscription form, as set forth in the Warrant, duly executed, and by paying in full the Warrant Price for each full share of Common Stock as to which the Warrant is exercised and any and all applicable taxes due in connection with the exercise of the Warrant, by certified check payable to the order of the Warrant Agent.

-- 3.3.2 Cashless Exercise.
-If, and only if, at the time of exercise of the Warrants there is no effective registration statement registering, or the prospectus contained therein is not available for the issuance of the Common Stock to the Warrantholder (as defined in the Warrant), then, and only then, the Warrants may at the option of the Warrantholder be exercised, in whole or in part, at such time by means of a "cashless exercise" in which the Warrantholder shall be entitled to receive a number of shares of Common Stock equal to the quotient obtained by dividing [(A-B) (X)] by (A), where: - (A) = the VWAP (defined below) on the trading day immediately preceding the date on which the Warrantholder elects to exercise the Warrants by means of a "cashless exercise," as set forth in the applicable subscription form; - (B) = the Warrant Price of the Warrants, as adjusted hereunder; and - (X) = the number of shares of Common Stock that would be issuable upon exercise of the Warrants being exercised in accordance with the terms hereof if such exercise were by means of a cash exercise rather than a cashless exercise.
+- 3.3.1 Payment.
+Subject to the provisions of the Warrant and this Warrant Agreement, a Warrant, when countersigned by the Warrant Agent, may be exercised by the registered holder thereof by surrendering it, at the office of the Warrant Agent, or at the office of its successor as Warrant Agent, in the Borough of Manhattan, City and State of New York, with the subscription form, as set forth in the Warrant, duly executed, and by paying in full the Warrant Price for each full share of Common Stock as to which the Warrant is exercised and any and all applicable taxes due in connection with the exercise of the Warrant, by certified check payable to the order of the Warrant Agent. - 3.3.2 Cashless Exercise.
+If, and only if, at the time of exercise of the Warrants (i) there is no effective registration statement registering, or the prospectus contained therein is not available for, the issuance of the Common Stock to the Warrantholder (as defined in the Warrant), and (ii) solely with respect to the Additional Warrants, there is no effective registration statement registering, or the prospectus contained there is not available for, the resale of the Common Stock by the Warrantholder (so long as such Warrantholder has complied with the Company's requests for information regarding itself, the Common Stock held by it, and the intended method of disposition of such securities as is reasonably required to effect the registration of the resale of such Warrantholder's Common Stock), then, and only then, the Warrants may at the option of the Warrantholder be exercised, in whole or in part, at such time by means of a "cashless exercise" in which the Warrantholder shall be entitled to receive a number of shares of Common Stock equal to the quotient obtained by dividing [(A-B) (X)] by (A), where: - (A) = the VWAP (defined below) on the trading day immediately preceding the date on which the Warrantholder elects to exercise the Warrants by means of a "cashless exercise," as set forth in the applicable subscription form; - (B) = the Warrant Price of the Warrants, as adjusted hereunder; and - (X) = the number of shares of Common Stock that would be issuable upon exercise of the Warrants being exercised in accordance with the terms hereof if such exercise were by means of a cash exercise rather than a cashless exercise.